 \section{Introduction}

-In this paper we discuss a non-relativistic quantum system of an atom confined in a thin planar layer of width $a$.
-We describe it by the three-dimensional atomic Hamiltonian restricted to the layer, i.e., we impose the Dirichlet boundary condition on the boundary planes.
-The study of confined atomic systems has a long history (\cite{MiBoBi_37}, from 1937, and \cite{GrSe_46}, from 1946, deal with the hydrogen atom with a nucleus placed at the center of an impenetrable spherical box of finite radius), as these systems may serve as important models for caged and compressed atoms (see e.g. \cite{FrYnFr_87,Ja_96,LaBuCo_02,Ki_09}) or hydrogenic impurities in quantum dots (see e.g. \cite{Va_99,LiAmDo_08}).
-In the references above only the confinement to finite regions, usually to balls, is considered.
-However, with prospects of mesoscopic physics applications and for richer mathematical properties of respective Hamiltonians (presence of the continuous spectrum), a hydrogen atom confined in regions that are unbounded in some directions has recently drawn interest.
+In this paper we discuss a non-relativistic quantum system of an atom confined in the middle of an infinite planar layer with impenetrable walls.
+We describe it by the three-dimensional atomic Hamiltonian with the Dirichlet boundary condition imposed on the boundary planes.
+The study of confined atomic systems has a long history (\cite{MiBoBi_37}, from 1937, and \cite{GrSe_46}, from 1946, deal with the hydrogen atom with a nucleus placed at the center of an impenetrable spherical box of finite radius), as these systems may serve as important models for caged and compressed atoms \cite{FrYnFr_87,Ja_96,LaBuCo_02,Ki_09} or hydrogenic impurities in quantum dots \cite{Va_99,LiAmDo_08}.
+In the above mentioned references, only the confinement to finite regions, usually to balls, is considered.
+However, with prospects of mesoscopic physics applications and also for richer mathematical properties of corresponding Hamiltonians (presence of the continuous spectrum), a hydrogen atom confined in regions that are unbounded in some directions has quite recently drawn interest.

-Namely, \cite{DuHo_10} is devoted to a hydrogen atom confined in a straight infinite tube, whereas in \cite{DuStTu_10} a hydrogen atom in a thin planar layer of width $a$ was studied.
+In particular, \cite{DuHo_10} deals with a hydrogen atom confined by a straight infinite tube, whereas in \cite{DuStTu_10} a hydrogen atom in a thin infinite planar layer of width $a$ was studied.
 The present paper may be viewed as an extension of the results obtained in the latter source to a multi-electron case.
 Therein the so-called effective Hamiltonian was introduced as a projection of the full Hamiltonian to the lowest transverse mode of the Dirichlet Laplacian on the layer.
-Due to the large separation distance between subsequent eigenvalues of the Dirichlet Laplacian in the transverse direction ($\propto a^{-2}$), it was demonstrated that the effective Hamiltonian well approximates the full atomic Hamiltonian in the norm resolvent sense as $a\to 0+$.
-The effective Hamiltonian may be, in turn, approximated by the Hamiltonian of a two-dimensional hydrogen atom (with the three-dimensional Coulomb potential, i.e. $1/$distance) as $a\to 0+$.
-As the spectrum of the latter Hamiltonian is explicitly known, one can use it to approximate the spectrum of the full Hamiltonian.
+Due to the large separation distance between subsequent eigenvalues of the Dirichlet Laplacian in the transverse direction (it is proportional to $a^{-2}$), it was demonstrated that the effective Hamiltonian well approximates the full atomic Hamiltonian in the norm resolvent sense, as $a\to 0$.
+After an appropriate regularization, the effective Hamiltonian may be in turn approximated by the Hamiltonian of a two-dimensional hydrogen atom (with the three-dimensional Coulomb potential, i.e., one over distance), as $a\to 0$.
+Since the spectrum of the latter Hamiltonian is explicitly known, one can use it to approximate the spectrum of the full Hamiltonian.